 How do you install reclaimed hardwood flooring?

 In general, there is no difference whether you are installing new or reclaimed wooden planks and boards, besides only a few slight differences and details.
-Engineered wood usually takes only a few days to acclimatise to the new environment of your home, reclaimed wood can take two to three weeks to be ready for installation and get acclimatised to the new environment, the level of indoor humidity, etc. The process of installation itself could also take a bit more time, since the reclaimed wood boards are not uniform and need a lot of attention to details and some additional treatments too so they can fit within the room, but the outcome is worth the extra time and will look amazing, never making you regret your choice, since reclaimed wood looks very unique and adds a lot of character and specific atmosphere to the space.
+Engineered wood usually takes only a few days to acclimatise to the new environment of your home, reclaimed wood can take two to three weeks to be ready for installation and get acclimatised to the new environment, the level of indoor humidity, etc. The process of the installation itself could also take a bit more time since the reclaimed wood boards are not uniform and need a lot of attention to details and some additional treatments too so they can fit within the room, but the outcome is worth the extra time and will look amazing, never making you regret your choice since reclaimed wood looks very unique and adds a lot of character and specific atmosphere to space.

 How do you finish reclaimed wood?

 There is no difference in finishing reclaimed wood and “normal” wood and you can finish your reclaimed wood floor with a product and effect of your choice, so whether it will be glossy or completely matt, UV-protected, or protected from extremely high traffic, it is all up to you and your requirements and needs.
-If you are still in doubt, the professionals will give you an advice.
+If you are still in doubt, the professionals will give you advice.